All Content and Intellectual Property is under Copyright Protection | Medical License Direct © 2009 -2012

 Delaware accepts the Federation Credentials Verification Service (FCVS) of the Federation of State Medical

-Additional Requirements Non-FCVS Applicants
+Additional Requirements for Non-FCVS Applicants

-translation from a reputable translating organization.
+English translation from a reputable translating organization.

-* If you graduated from a foreign medical school, submit 8 1/2" X 11" copy of your current and valid
+If you graduated from a foreign medical school, submit 8 1/2" X 11" copy of your current and valid

 Educational Commission for Foreign Medical Graduates (ECFMG) certificate.

-approved by the Accreditation Council for Graduate Medical Education will be accepted.
+Medical Education will be accepted.

-o If you graduated from a program approved by the American Medical Association (AMA) or American
+If you graduated from a program approved by the American Medical Association (AMA) or American

 Osteopathic Association (AOA) in the U.S. (or U.S. territory) or Canada, you must have completed one year